Halloween is the time of year when we see doorsteps decorated with carved pumpkins and fake cobwebs.

-Bat blood was used in witches’ potions at Halloween.
+Bat blood was used in witches’ potions on Halloween.

 Bats are associated with Halloween for a number of reasons.

-Firstly they have a long-term association with vampires, and naturally as Halloween is about all things scary, vampires are a popular subject of Halloween.
+Firstly they have a long-term association with vampires, and naturally, as Halloween is about all things scary, vampires are a popular subject on Halloween.

 They are also linked with witches as it is believed that witches worshipped bats and possibly even used their blood in the creepy concoctions.

 It was said that witches would use bat blood to create potions to help them fly.

 The Christian church became weary of bats because of the association with witches, and therefore bats have become a symbol of evil.